-And more followers equal more book sales!
+And more followers equals more book sales!

 Look inside the book

-Look inside allows readers to have a sneak peek inside the book and view a small portion of it.
+Look Inside allows readers to have a sneak peek inside the book and view a small portion of it.
 You decide how much can be seen or if it’s a feature at all for your books.
 You could let them read some of the first chapter, for example.

-Note: If you have published through Kindle Direct Publishing (KDP), the Look inside feature will be automatic.
+Note: If you have published through Kindle Direct Publishing (KDP), the Look Inside feature will be automatic.
 If you’ve published your book in any other way, then you should contact Amazon Help.

 Readers will easily learn more about you by checking out your biography on your Amazon Author page.

-You can use your bio to show off your accolades, what inspires you to write and some fun facts about yourself.
+You can use your bio to show off your accolades, what inspires you to write, and some fun facts about yourself.